laderast/BMI535slides/06_HBase.md

 - Optimized for Querying
     - Depending on the data, can be orders of magnitude faster than relational data
+- Binary search over data stored in a column is very fast

 # Why use HBase?

+- Your data is huge (millions -> billions of rows)
 - Data is versioned
 - Your data can be sparse (not all rows will have the same column entries)
 - Missing data doesn't take memory